Approaching the Thieves

 If the Bing form won't accept your link, you can try here: https://www.microsoft.com/en-gb/concern/bing

-7) If after the date you have given, which should be no less than a week and no more than a month, your situation is not resolved, you could leave reviews on their site, in some cases, or at:
+7) If after the date you have given, which should be no less than a week and no more than a month, your situation is not resolved, you could leave reviews about their site, in some cases at:

 8) If you still have no resolution to your issue you might consider hiring a hacker: